|Business Rating:||4.7 / 5|

 How to use the Spark Cash Plus card:

-- Use the card for all purchases, unless you’d earn more than 2% back with another card
+- Use the card for all purchases, unless you’d earn more than 2% back with another card.

-- Pay off your card balance in full each month, and be sure to pay on time to avoid a 2.99% penalty on any unpaid portion
+- Pay off your card balance in full each month, and be sure to pay on time to avoid a 2.99% penalty on any unpaid portion (See Rates and Fees).

-- Get employee cards at no additional cost to help you earn even more rewards
+- Get employee cards at no additional cost to help you earn even more rewards (See Rates and Fees).

-- If you have a personal Capital One rewards card like the Venture and want to use cash back for travel, consider transferring your rewards to enjoy additional redemption flexibility
+- If you have a personal Capital One rewards card like the Venture and want to use cash back for travel, consider transferring your rewards to enjoy additional redemption flexibility.

 The Spark Cash Plus card is a terrific option for small-business owners looking for a simple way to earn cash back on almost everything they buy.
-It should be an especially great fit for heavy spenders thanks to its annual bonus and flexible spending limits, but the card’s generous flat cash back rate means even the average small-business owner shouldn’t have much trouble justifying the card’s annual fee.
+It should be an especially great fit for heavy spenders thanks to its annual fee refund and flexible spending limits, but the card’s generous flat cash back rate means even the average small-business owner shouldn’t have much trouble justifying the card’s annual fee.

 That said, the card may not be worth it for more modest spenders.
 If you plan to put less than $30,000 on the card each year, you’ll likely be better off with a no annual fee card that earns 1.5% back on general purchases or bonus cash back in specific categories relevant to your business.
 And since the Spark Cash Plus is a charge card, it won’t be helpful should you need to carry a balance.